Annecy, Haute-Savoie tourism & sightseeing

-Annecy is one of the most popular towns in the Alps, and is an attractive setting with woods, mountains and the Lake d'Annecy all nearby.
+Annecy is one of the most popular towns in the Alps, and is a charming town in an attractive setting with woods, mountains and the Lake d'Annecy all nearby.
 It has been classified as a Town of Art and History in France.

-The town is found in the Haute-Savoie region of eastern France, on the shores of Lake Annecy, 22 miles south of Geneva.
-Annecy is situated at the northern end of the lake of Annecy, and is 25 miles NE of Aix les Bains.
-It occupies a strategic location on routes between Italy, Switzerland and France.
+The town is found in the Haute-Savoie region of eastern France, on the shores of Lake Annecy, 40 kilometres south of Geneva.
+Annecy is at the northern end of the lake of Annecy, and is 40 kilometres north-east of Aix-les-Bains.
+It occupies a strategic location on historic trade routes between Italy, Switzerland and France.

-- The Palais de l'Ile (see photograph above) also called the "old prison", was built on an island in the river in the 12th century.
+- The Palais de l'Ile, also called the "old prison", was built on an island in the river in the 12th century.
 The Palais de l'Ile was a court house and a prison and inside you can see the former prison cells and visit an exhibitition on the architecure and heritage.
 It is the symbol of the town and is among the most photographed monuments in all of France.

 - The Château d'Annecy (Annecy Castle) was the home of the Counts of Geneva.
 In the 16th century the castle entrance was fortified with a parapet walkway.
 The oldest part of the castle is the Tour de la Reine which was built in the 13th century.
 From the 17th century to the 1940s it was a barracks and today it houses a museum with exhibitions of Art and History of the area.